Frequently Asked Questions

 Who would lead SNHH and Elliot?

-SNHH and Elliot would continue to maintain their own Boards and management teams.
-These local teams would work with the management at the regional system organization to coordinate activities across the communities served by the system.
+SNHH and Elliot would continue to maintain their own boards and management teams.
+Their local leaders would work with SOLUTIONHEALTH to coordinate activities across the communities served by the regional system.

-How would the proposed combination impact the charitable assets of both Elliot and SNHH?
+How would SOLUTIONHEALTH impact the charitable assets of both Elliot and SNHH?

-The proposed combination does not involve any transfer of assets from Elliot or SNHH, including any charitable and endowment assets.
-These assets would continue to be held by their current organizations, and would continue to support the charitable missions of each entity, and to benefit their respective communities without disruption
+The proposed combination does not involve any transfer of assets from Elliot or SNHH, including any charitable or endowment assets.
+These assets would continue to be held by our current organizations, and would continue to support the charitable missions of each entity, and to benefit our respective communities without disruption.

 Financial and Economic Considerations

 Our intention is that the proposed combination would allow the regional system to expand and introduce special clinical programs that allow providers to manage the care of their patients locally, with the confidence that high quality care is both accessible and affordable.
 To have providers and patients rely on clinical subspecialists located outside of our area is burdensome and costly.
-With the increased scope of services and demand from our combined populations, we can bring clinical expertise into our communities in areas where alone we would not be otherwise able to.
+With the increased scope of services and demand from our combined populations, we can bring clinical expertise into our communities in areas where alone we would be unable to do so.
 By sharing technologies and the costs associated with optimum care management and delivery, we can afford enhancements and innovation we couldn’t fund on our own.
 This includes development of a shared, innovative electronic medical record platform that benefits providers and patients alike.

-How would the regional healthcare system enhance medical staff development potential?
+How would SOLUTIONHEALTH enhance medical staff development potential?

-By establishing a regional healthcare system, SNHH and Elliot would have the potential to serve more than half a million residents in southern New Hampshire.
-We are positioning ourselves to be state a leader and the organization of choice for employees and providers, by together developing an innovative IT infrastructure, a strong population health-driven model of care delivery that is responsive to our communities, and our enhanced ability to offer patients access to high quality care across a greater spectrum of services in demand, all as easily and affordably as possible.
+As members of SOLUTIONHEALTH, SNHH and Elliot would have the potential to serve more than half a million residents in southern New Hampshire.
+We are positioning ourselves to be a state leader and the organization of choice for employees and providers, by together developing an innovative IT infrastructure, a strong population health-driven model of care delivery that is responsive to our communities, and our enhanced ability to offer patients access to high quality care across a greater spectrum of services in demand, all as easily and affordably as possible.

 Would this combination result in layoffs or jobs lost?